Teleport

 You can use Teleport to manage access to CLI tools that interact with Azure's APIs.
 This lets you control access to your infrastructure's management APIs using the same RBAC system that you use to protect your infrastructure itself.

-The Teleport Application Service uses Azure managed identities to obtain authentication tokens from Azure.
-When a user authenticates to Teleport, they can assume one of these managed identities to execute Azure CLI commands.
+The Teleport Application Service installed on an Azure VM uses managed identities to obtain authentication tokens from Azure.
+When a user authenticates to Teleport, they can assume one of the respective user-assigned managed identities to execute Azure CLI commands.

 You can configure which Teleport users or roles have access to specific Azure identities, giving you control over who can obtain credentials for different levels of access to Azure CLIs.